Hehir on crisises

 Instead, our politics is stable.
 According to the Legatum Institute, New Zealand is the second best governed country in the world.
 Even our populist party is led by somebody who has been in politics since the 1975 and is a former deputy prime minster, foreign minister and treasurer.

 Things are pretty good on the economic front too.
 Recently released GDP figures show the economy is growing at a rate that most Western countries would kill for – partly due to a strong performance from the manufacturing sector.
-Our rate is at the lower end of the OECD and wages are growing in real terms.
+Our unemployment rate is at the lower end of the OECD spectrum and wages are growing in real terms.

 It is certainly true that the country faces problems.
 Some of these are concerning and a few warrant some anxiety, but “problem” is not a synonym for “crisis”.
 We will always have problems, but it has been a long time since we were confronted with anything like a crisis.